Oxford Ecohouse

 Oxford Ecohouse is a house in Oxford designed to maximise energy efficiency.
 It is equipped with the first photovoltaic cell roof installed in Britain (in 1995).
 Situated in a suburban street in North Oxford, it was designed by Susan Roaf, a professor at Heriot-Watt University.

-A six-bedroom family home, it produces only 130 kg /annum per metre square, in contrast to comparable UK houses that produce 5000 kg /annum m².
+A six-bedroom family home, it produces only 130 kg /annum per metre square, in contrast to comparable UK houses that produce 5000 kg /annum m^{2}.
 It has 4 kW peak of photovoltaic output, 5m² of solar hot water panels and additional heating from a passive solar sun space.
 It was designed using low energy construction techniques, high thermal mass and a wood-burning stove to reduce carbon dioxide emissions by over 95%.
 The house has featured in a number of architecture books and is used as a research source in sustainable design.